Löw’s plans after a forceful and deceptive dress rehearsal

 .

 The 7-1, without a doubt, is positive emotionally.
 Germany had not won a game with such clarity for too long.
-The collective participation in the goals – 7 scorers if Kai Havertz is awarded what he sometimes sees as an own goal – also fuels the group spirit, which is key in Germany’s teams of all time.
+The collective participation in the goals – 7 scorers if Kai Havertz is awarded what he sometimes sees as an own goal – also fuels the spirit of the group, something key in the German teams of all time.

 However, it is also true that the duel was just a training match against a harmless rival against whom Germany came to the area as they wanted and when they wanted.